ajobi/vue-snip/README.md

 * no need to specify line heights
 * no dependencies (small and fast)
 * two snipping approaches (CSS / JavaScript) (on a per-element basis)
-* re-snipping on element resize and directive value / argument change
+* re-snipping on element resize and reactive data change

 ![](assets/illustration.png)

 ## How it works

-Two snipping approaches:
+##### Two snipping approaches:
 - **CSS** approach based on the `-webkit-line-clamp`.
 - **JavaScript** approach based on the progressive cutting of element's `innerText` in a loop.

 *Note: CSS approach is faster (preferred), but does not work in older browsers / in all situations (f.e. does not work in IE11, or when you need the text to flow around a floated element).*

-Global default is the CSS approach (automatically falls back to the JavaScript approach for the non-supporting browsers), but you can freely switch snipping approach on a per-element basis as needed.
+Global default is the CSS approach (falls back to the JavaScript for the non-supporting browsers), but you can freely switch snipping approach on a per-element basis as needed.

-Elements are automatically re-snipped:
+##### Element snipping:
+Directive uses the selected snipping approach to snip elements in several scenarios:

+* when inserted into the document
-* when horizontally resized (detected via the `ResizeObserver API`)
+* when horizontally resized (detected via the `ResizeObserver API` - needs polyfill for IE11)
-* when directive's reactive `argument` or `value` changes
+* when directive's reactive data change

 ## Installation